d-floe/quartz/content/keebs/21_Sharkeneko-60.md

 Next, I went ahead and installed the [[TX-Stabilizers-Rev-3|stabilizers]].
 With the help of Krytox XHT-BDZ, they were a breeze to tune.

 My first hiccup with this build was designing the stabilizer cut-outs to be too tight on the carbon fiber plate.
 Initially I had trouble fitting the plate onto the PCB because the cut-outs did not fit the width of the TX Stabilizers.
 The fix was to file down the openings with a nail file.
-Thankfully this was very simple and didn't cause any noticable cosmetic defects due to carbon fiber being black all the way through as opposed to coated or anodized aluminum which scratches in a metallic gray.
+Thankfully this was very simple and didn't cause any noticeable cosmetic defects due to carbon fiber being black all the way through as opposed to coated or anodized aluminum which scratches in a metallic gray.
 The decision to go completely single layout and flex-cut-less on the plate resulted in a very strong and full sound signature.
 It was the first build I was able to make without needing any plate or pcb foam.
 Full plates and full PCB's are a big part of what makes a solid sound signature in a board.

 ![[IMG_20230424_165731.jpg]]